 status is issued to students:

-- Whose cumulative grade point average is below the minimum required after the respective semester of attendance, but whose semester grade point average is 1.00 ?
-1.99; or
+- Whose cumulative grade point average is below the minimum required after the respective semester of attendance, but whose semester grade point average is 1.00 to 1.99; or

 - Who were placed on academic dismissal, appealed, and were re-admitted by the SALC for the next term of attendance.